 - Think of clarifying questions.
-They help keep your mind engaged on the speaker.
+They help keep your mind engaged with the speaker.

-- Rephrase everything into your own language.
-No two people think or speak in the same way.
-Take a moment to rephrase the speaker’s main points into your own language.
+- Rephrase everything in your language.
+No individuals or group of people think or speak in the same way.
+Take a moment to rephrase the speaker’s main points in your language.
 Your employees will notice.

 - Eye contact!
 Maintaining the right amount is necessary as overly staring can become intimidating.
 Also, it provides an opportunity to assess the body language which can help in furthering the conversation.

 Improving listening in the workplace takes both a cultural and behavioral shift.
 Consider the following:

 - Eliminate distractions.
-Nothing is worse than speaking to a person who is only partially invested in the conversation.
+Nothing is worse than speaking to a person who is only partially invested in having a productive conversation.
 When an employee comes to you, eliminate distractions as much as possible.
 Give them your undivided attention and your employees will notice.

 - Show concern and offer assistance.
 Ask clarifying questions when appropriate (‘How much…’, ‘What do you mean by…’) and show concern for the issue discussed.
 It’s important to validate your employee’s opinions whenever possible.
 Use affirmative language that shows you care – it can be the difference in the case of phone conversations.
 Send a follow-up email or message about the items discussed and be genuinely interested in hearing from team members.